This article talks about the Historical Background of the Constitution of India and is an important topic for the IAS Exam.

 - Prohibited company officials from engaging in private trade and from accepting gifts from Indians.

-- The company territories in India were called ‘British possession in India’.
+- The company territories in India were called ‘British possessions in India’.

 - Governor’s Councils were set up in Madras and Bombay as well.

-- This act ended the East India Company’s monopoly over trade with India.
+- This act ended the East India Company’s monopoly over trade with India except in tea and opium.
 Trade with India was open to all British subjects.

 - Governor-General of Bengal was designated the Governor-General of India (Lord William Bentinck).